bitpay/bitcore/README.md

 4) All standard features of the bitcoin protocol are implemented and saved in lib/.
 All BIPs are correctly implemented and saved as BIPxx.js in lib/ (since that is their standard name).
-Any non-standard features (such as SINs and stealtha addresses) are placed in the lib/expmt/ folder and are accessible at bitcore.expmt.
+Any non-standard features (such as SINs and stealth addresses) are placed in the lib/expmt/ folder and are accessible at bitcore.expmt.
 Once they are standardized and given a BIP, they are renamed and placed in lib/.